 Anacostia’s commercial corridors are centrally located between the U.S. Navy Yard and St. Elizabeths West Campus – future home of the Department of Homeland Security – and located in HUB Zones with excellent access provided by Metrorail, Capital Bikeshare, I-295, I-395 and the Suitland Parkway.

-- Busboys & Poets opened a full-service restaurant and Hospitality and Culinary Leadership Institute in 2017.
+- Busboys & Poets opened a full-service restaurant and Hospitality & Culinary Leadership Institute in 2019.

-Anacostia is home to the American Islamic Heritage Museum, Anacostia Arts Center, Anacostia Playhouse, Craig Kraft Studio, Frederick Douglass National.
-Historic Site, Vivid Solutions Gallery, Honﬂeur Gallery, The Den, Smithsonian’s Anacostia Community Museum, Project Create and WeAct Radio.
+- Anacostia is home to cultural destinations including American Islamic Heritage Museum, Anacostia Arts Center, Anacostia Playhouse, Craig Kraft Studio, Frederick Douglass National Historic Site, Vivid Solutions Gallery, Honﬂeur Gallery, Smithsonian’s Anacostia Community Museum, Project Create, and WeAct Radio.

 and small businesses can apply for grants to cover capital improvements and certain soft costs.
-In 2016, up to $85,000 was awarded per location.
+In 2019, up to $50,000 was awarded per location.